mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

 * [Graph Explorer](http://vimeo.github.io/graph-explorer/) by Vimeo is a Graphite-based dashboard with added features and a slick design.

-* [PacketBeat](http://packetbeat.com/) sniffs protocol packets then allows developers to visualize what's happening with an application.
+* [PacketBeat](http://packetbeat.com/) sniffs protocol packets.
+Elasticsearch
+  then allows developers to search the collected data and visualize what's happening inside their web application using the Kibana user interface.

+* [Munin](http://munin-monitoring.org/) is a client plugin-based monitoring system that sends monitoring traffic to the Munin node where the data can be analyzed and visualized.
+Note this project is written in Perl so Perl 5 must be installed on the node collecting the data.

-## Monitoring Resources
+## Monitoring resources
 * [The Virtues of Monitoring](http://www.paperplanes.de/2011/1/5/the_virtues_of_monitoring.html)

 * [Effortless Monitoring with collectd, Graphite, and Docker](http://blog.docker.io/2013/07/effortless-monitoring-with-collectd-graphite-and-docker/)